monkberry/monkberry.github.io/docs/templating.md

 <input value={{ upperCase(value) }}>
 ```

-Also it's can be used as filters as well:
+Imported functions can be used as filters as well:

 ```twig
 {% import upperCase from 'upper-case' %}